Public Record & Evidence Map – A Whistleblower Led Archive of:

 • First-Hand & Direct Communications: redacted excerpts from calls, emails, and agreements, with hashes and timestamps.

 A separate Restricted Vault holds sensitive material accessible only to law enforcement, regulators, and legal counsel, referenced via the Law Enforcement and Contact pages.
+It now includes the FOIA #20477 response and the official copy of Order of Prohibition #06-4287, alongside related confirmations.

 First-Hand Material & Restricted Archive